NanoCraftGame/nanocraft/src/lib/model/tasks.spec.md

 - Time spent when task is in `done` state.

-Then to get a current task's _wait time_ calculate a sum of wait time and the duration of all its dependencies and the of the previous task in its assignee queue and choose the bigger.
+Then to get a current task's _wait time_ calculate a sum of wait time and the duration of all its dependencies and of the previous task in its assignee queue and choose the bigger.
 For the first task in the queue with no dependencies wait time is set to 0.

 However, if task is assigned or re-assigned, its wait time is set to current tick times `scale`